zelon88/ScanCore/README.md

 ## APPLICATION INFORMATION ...

 Copyright on 3/22/2024 by Justin Grimes, www.github.com/zelon88.
-ScanCore is a fast, single threaded, cross platform chunking command line virus scanner written in PHP that detects infections based on data match, MD5 hash, SHA1 hash, or SHA256 hash.
+ScanCore is a portable, single thread, cross platform, command line virus scanner written in PHP that detects infections based on data match, MD5 hash, SHA1 hash, or SHA256 hash.

-Currently virus definitions are maintained at [The ScanCore_Definitions Github Repository](https://github.com/zelon88/ScanCore_Definitions).
-Virus definitions updates can be performed with the --updatedefinitions or -ud argument.

-This scanner was designed for high performance single threaded use.
-It can be used with the Windows or Linux command-line, or with custom applications such as thread handlers which create & destroy multiple script instances at different targets simultaniously.
-The whole idea of a fast single-threaded scanner is that you can run several dozen (or hundred) scans at the same time on multiple small targets rather than running one large scan.
+Features include;

+- High speed, single thread virus scanner that you use in your command line or terminal.
+- Updates virus definitions automatically.
+- Small memory footprint with the ability to set a custom memory limit.
+- Written in PHP, so it works from Apache or the command line.
+- Cross platform.
+Works in Windows or Linux.
+- Fully portable.
+If you have PHP installed & in your PATH you're good to go.
+- Works with portable PHP binaries.
+- Virus definitions in plain text that you can actually understand.
+- Fully open source, including definitions.
+- Highly configurable.
+Great for scripting, devops, or automation.

 This scanner can detect files based on the following criteria: